-I'll bet few native New Yorkers are fortunate enough to have the distinct pleasure of remembering their first bite of pizza, since most of us were eating pizza before verbal memory began.
+I'll bet few native New Yorkers are fortunate enough to have the pleasure of remembering their first bite of pizza, since most of us were eating pizza before verbal memory began.
 However, I had inexplicably refused to try pizza until one day my mother in her always infinite wisdom said "maybe you like Sicilian pizza".
 She learned early on that playing to my sense of being different worked every time.
-I still remember standing outside the front of the pizza place on Parkside Avenue, a few stores in Perhaps the visual image is so vivid because of the experience about to come.
+I still remember standing outside the front of the pizza place on Parkside Avenue, a few stores in (not too far from Ocean Ave.)
+Perhaps the visual image is so vivid because of the experience about to come.
 I remember tasting it and finding it probably the best thing I had ever tasted in my life.
 I didn't know taste could be that good, and that way.
 I'll bet I raised my eyebrows some.
 Though I admitted I liked it - probably because it was impossible not to and keep eating - I did not share my sense of overwhelming enthusiasm.
 I had already learned at 5 that one kept feelings to oneself.
 Perhaps it would be like admitting they had been right about pizza, or perhaps one shouldn't admit just how much one likes something or one is more vulnerable to it being taken away.
 But these are the eyes of an adult.
 But not the taste buds.

 p.s.
 I can visualize the square slice as well and a close up of what it looks like on top, and the pizza guy cutting into the pie, but those I can't be sure didn't come from hundreds of return visits for Sicilian (square), never a corner piece (yuck), sometimes the coveted middle square, and later, "regular" pizza.

 Thirty-five cents?
 For pizza?
-So said "my friend" in what was probably our 5th or 6th grade.
+So said "my friend" (I know now a frenemy) in what was probably our 5th or 6th grade.
 I can just about still hear it.
 A slice had just gone up from a quarter and we were all sharing disbelief, annoyance, and possibly outrage -we were incensed - over the increase.
 Probably the first conversation I ever had about inflation.
 I remember pizza slices and bus fares cost the same and kept pace with one another.
 I believe this is still true - though probably at a higher percent of minimum wage.

 There was a passing fad among my classmates to send an unordered pizza (unpaid of course) to an unsuspecting victim.
 Once, we were so targeted.
 The disruption to our evening routine included sending back the pizza with the delivery guy and being pissed.
 Not pissed at the joke, but because someone had sent a Ben's pizza.
 Ben's pizza was awful!
 (Is my memory accurate that it was called "Ben's"?
 No wonder it was awful...).
 The tomato sauce didn't taste right.
 How could someone think that if we ever did order a pizza that it could possibly be from Ben's?
 What nerve.